UncertainMongoose/Free-Use-Mark-System/README.md

 ## Attribution

-All credit for the original creation of these symbols belongs to [u/CRIME_MOMMY](https://reddit.com/u/CRIME_MOMMY) on Reddit.
+All credit for the original creation of these symbols belongs to [u/CRIME_MOMMY](https://reddit.com/u/CRIME_MOMMY).